By Jestina Blazi – Art in Tanzania internship

 Awareness of what you are doing without caring what others see.

 As the business matures, the founder’s role will likely include long-term strategic planning and short-term tactical management and financial decisions.
-The past few years have seen increased entrepreneurial opportunities available to women looking to lead and succeed in their own businesses.
+Over the past few years, entrepreneurial opportunities have increased for women seeking to lead and succeed in their own businesses.

 After generating more and maximising the business, you have to apply Diversification.